Jonathan Michaelesemail: email@example.com

 Steve Opgenorth - Offensive Coordinator, Recruiting Coordinator

-Steve Opgenorth is in his first year as offensive coordinator and recruiting coordinator for the Colby College football program in the 2012 season.
-Opgenorth joins Colby after two successful season’s at Winona State University (Winona, Minn. – NCAA Division II).
+Steve Opgenorth is in his second year as offensive coordinator and recruiting coordinator for the Colby College football program in the 2013-14 academic year.
+Opgenorth joined Colby after two successful seasons at Winona State University (Winona, Minn. – NCAA Division II).
 At Winona State, Opgenorth was responsible for coordinating the Warriors' special teams efforts as well as their recruiting efforts across the Midwest.
 He was also the program’s wide receivers coach.

 Opgenorth’s impact within the Winona State program started instantly upon his arrival in 2010, as Curtis Dewberry led the country in punt return average with 20.4 yards per punt return on his way to garnering post-season recognition.
 Opgenorth also coached sophomore Derrick Engel to first team All-NSIC honors at the wide receiver position that year.
 This past 2011 season saw Opgenorth help the Warriors to a 7-4 overall record within an offensive unit that averaged 33.5 points per game in arguably the toughest Division II conference in the country.